thkukuk/pamtester/README.md

+# pamtester - test pluggable authentication modules (PAM) facility
+Copyright (c) 2004-2005 Moriyoshi Koizumi.
+All right reserved.

+---

 This is a fork of https://pamtester.sourceforge.net/ to modernize the build environment.

----

-pamtester - test pluggable authentication modules (PAM) facility Copyright (c) 2004-2005 Moriyoshi Koizumi.
-All right reserved.

-1. What is pamtester?
+## What is pamtester?

 pamtester is a tiny program to test the pluggable authentication modules (PAM) facility, which is a defacto mechanism for authentication management in many